miguelmota/clock-angle/README.md

 # clock-angle

-Find angle between hour and minute hands
+Find smallest angle between hour and minute hands on the face of a standard 12-hr clock, in degrees

 # Install